 The laws, codes and rules governing bankruptcy procedures are complicated and intricate in detail.
 This guide is not intended to serve as a "how-to" manual, nor is it intended to advise you of your legal rights or responsibilities under bankruptcy.
-The purpose of this guide simply is to shed light on some common misconceptions and answer frequently asked question posed to this court by debtors filing bankruptcy without the assistance of legal counsel (or pro se debtors).
+The purpose of this guide simply is to shed light on some common misconceptions and answer frequently asked question posed to this court by pro se debtors (those filing bankruptcy without the assistance of legal counsel).